git-cola/git-cola/share/doc/git-cola/git-cola.rst

 `git cola` can be made to scale its interface for HiDPI displays.
 When defined, `git cola` will scale icons, radioboxes, and checkboxes according to the scale factor.
 The default value is `1`.
-A value is `2` for high-resolution displays.
+A good value is `2` for high-resolution displays.

 Fonts are not scaled, as their size can already be set in the settings.